TrustedTwin/trusted-twin-js-example/README.md

 npm install
 ```

-then creating a `.env` file by copying the `.env.example` and entering your Trusted Twin api key in the API_KEY variable.

-run `npm run dev`, navigate in your browser to `localhost:3000` and you should be able to make requests to the trustetTwin server.
+run `npm run dev`, navigate in your browser to `localhost:3000` and after providing your api key you should be able to make requests to the trustetTwin server.

 ## @trustedtwin/js-client usage

+@trustedtwin/js-client library can be used in the browser or node.js environment.
+It has a Promise-based methods that wrap individual REST API endpoint calls.

-This example app shows how to use the @trustedtwin/js-client package.
-First, you have to create object with configuration:
+This example app shows how to use the @trustedtwin/js-client package in the web app.
+First, you have to create object with configuration and initialise api service object for the API module you will be using:

 ```tsx
 import {